-Any single or dual wheel 9,000 lbs.
-Any single axle Any vehicle combination with five axles with minimum spacing Any vehicle combination with six or more axles with minimum spacing
+Any single or dual wheel .
+9,000 lbs.
+Any single axle 18,000 lbs.
+Any vehicle combination with five axles with minimum spacing Any vehicle combination with six or more axles with minimum spacing .
+80,000 lbs.

 Bridges and Seasonal Road Restrictions